NashTech-Labs/Dynamically_Add_Parameters_Using_Kustomize_in_Kubernetes/README.md

 * Azure Account
-* Install as mentioned in the `rendered.yml` pipeline step.
+* Install Dependencies as mentioned in the `rendered.yml` pipeline step.

 ---
 ### Steps